VladimirMarkelov/ttdl/README.md

 - `ttdl list --created -mon..` - show todos that were created this week(or the previous week if today is Monday)
 - `ttdl list --created -mon` - show todos that were created last Monday
 - `ttdl list --due -2d..2d` - show todos that are either slightly overdue(1-2 days overdue) or must be done within 2 next days
+- `ttdl list --due none` - show todos with undefined due date
+- `ttdl list --due none..tomorrow` - show todos that are overdue, due today or tomorrow, and with empty due date
+- `ttdl list --due tomorrow..none` - show todos that are due tomorrow or further in the future, and with empty due date

 #### Global filter by a substring